theRocket/mixanalytics/lib/lighthouse_sample_readme.txt

 change the other two files to the corresponding URLs and source_ids for you system.

-3/ Edit Lighthouse/application.rb and set LIGHTHOUSE_ID to your Lighthouse user id.
+b.
+From the pre-build executables, go to Edit Sources and change each of the 4 sources, "Projects", "Users", "Tickets" and "LighthouseSettings" and point them to your source URLs for your local Rhosync.

-4/ Build and install rhodes to your device simulator or emulator.
+3/ (Build and) install rhodes to your device simulator or emulator.

-5/ From the device, login.
+4/ From the device, login.

-6/ Then click "Lighthouse" from the list of applications
+5/ Then click "Lighthouse" from the list of applications

-7/ You should now see your projects, users, and tickets.
+6/ You should now see your projects, users, and tickets.